Factbox: Not so Merry Christmas looms for coronavirus-hit Europe

 NORWAY

-Norwegians will be able to invite up to 10 guests in their homes on two separate occasions between Christmas and New Year.
-Outside those days the current limit of up to five guests in one home remains.
+Norwegians will be able to invite up to 10 guests into their homes on two separate occasions between Christmas and New Year.
+Outside those days, the current limit of up to five guests in one home will apply.

 AUSTRIA